 Ub Iwerks was known at Disney for his animation genius and technical wizardry—as well as his unusual name.
 In February 1929, Walt Disney and his New York distributors were extremely pleased with Ub’s animation on the Mickey Mouse cartoons, about which Walt wrote a letter to his wife, Lilly: “Everyone praises Ubb’s artwork and jokes at his funny name,” he wrote.
 “The oddness of Ubb’s name is an asset—it makes people look twice when they see it.
 Tell Ubb that the New York animators take off their hats to his animation…”

-Ubbe Eert Iwerks was born to Dutch-American parents on March 24, 1901, in Kansas City, Missouri.
+Ubbe Eert Iwwerks was born to German-American parents on March 24, 1901, in Kansas City, Missouri.
 In 1919, he met fellow employee Walt Disney at the Pesmen-Rubin Commercial Art Studio.
 Both were 19 years old when, after being laid off, they decided to open their own business.
 Called Iwerks-Disney Studio Commercial Artists (“Disney-Iwerks,” they decided, sounded too much like an eyeglass manufacturer), the enterprise lasted only a month before they both accepted jobs at the Kansas City Slide Company.

 In 1922, when Walt formed Laugh-O-gram Films, Ub joined him as chief animator.
 The studio went bankrupt, however, and, two years later, Ub followed Walt to Hollywood.
 There, he joined the Disney Brothers Cartoon Studio to help produce the Alice Comedies series.